 How to frame open-ended questions

 Open-ended survey questions are the easiest to mess up.
 With an open question, a respondent can say pretty much anything.
-Unfortunately, they often do when the question is vaguely worded.
+Unfortunately, they often do when the question-wording is vague or contains one or two general terms that aren’t specific enough.

-An excellent way to avoid response bias when asking an open-ended question is to start with a prompt.
+An excellent way to avoid response bias when asking an open-ended question is to change the survey design to start your question order with a prompt.
 You can then use a couple of linguistic tricks to ensure you’re getting a truthful answer.

 You can do this by objectively asking questions.
 The example below from a fitness brand is a good example.

 Another effective method for posing an open-ended question is a story prompt.
-In this example, that could look something like, “In my opinion, the greatest benefits of the classes I attend are…”
+In this example, your question order could look something like, “In my opinion, the greatest benefits of the classes I attend are…”

 How to frame yes/no questions